A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Comprehensive Review

 \subsubsection{Feature-Level Augmentation}

-AdvAug \cite{chen2021advaug} computes the adversarial perturbation $\delta$ for the feature maps of the discriminator and generator using the projected gradient descent \cite{madry2018towards}.
+AdvAug \citep{chen2021advaug} computes the adversarial perturbation $\delta$ for the feature maps of the discriminator and generator using the projected gradient descent \citep{madry2018towards}.
 Denoting the discriminator as $D = D_2 \circ D_1$, the adversarial augmentation is applied on the intermediate feature maps ($D_1$) of both real and generated images, resulting in $D_{1}(x) + {\delta}$, and $D_{1}(G(z)) + {\delta}$.
 The adversarial loss is then added to the loss function of $D$ during GAN training to maximize the score of the perturbed real image and minimize the score of the perturbed generated image:

-As AdvAug is performed on the feature level, it is shown to be complementary to image-level augmentations like ADA \cite{karras2020ada} and DiffAug \cite{zhao2020diffaug}.
-AFI \cite{dai2021implicit} observes a flattening effect in discriminators with multiple output neurons, and takes advantage of this observation by proposing feature interpolation as implicit data augmentation.
+As AdvAug is performed on the feature level, it is shown to be complementary to image-level augmentations like ADA \citep{karras2020ada} and DiffAug \citep{zhao2020diffaug}.
+AFI \citep{dai2021implicit} observes a flattening effect in discriminators with multiple output neurons, and takes advantage of this observation by proposing feature interpolation as implicit data augmentation.
+Meanwhile, inspired by the improved performance of classifiers by debasing them regarding texture, FSMR \citep{kim2022feature} aims to improve GM-DC by applying a similar idea to GAN's discriminator.
+It augments the style of each image in the feature space of discriminator and enforces the prediction for these augmented samples to be similar to original sample.